kozohosok/callable-chain/README.md

 # callable-chain

-utility to compose chain of callable functions in the age of LLM.
+utility to compose chain of callable functions in the age of Generative AI.